Zukkari/sectors/README.md

 docker-compose up -d
 ```

-This will create necessary container and the applicaiton will be running on `http://localhost:8080`
+This will create the necessary containers, and the application will be running on `http://localhost:8080`